Whether you’re a clinician, CRO, or study coordinator, we have answers to your concerns.

 Can data from a previous visit be changed or updated after the visit has been completed?

-Yes, of course - with exceptions designed into the coding to maintain the integrity of the calculations and protect the accuracy of the scoring.
+Yes - with exceptions designed into the coding to maintain integrity of each trial across the calculations and protect the accuracy of the scoring.

 How is GTI Score calculated?